 Although DBS checks are the best-known part of safer recruitement, they are not sufficient.

-To recruit teachers, managers and volunteers safely, you should conduct interviews where you probe about their motivation, and ask for relevant references, ideally from someone outside your community.
+To recruit teachers, managers and volunteers safely, you should confirm their identity (passport), conduct interviews where you probe about their motivation, and ask for at least two relevant references, ideally from someone outside your community.

 By law, you need to run a DBS check for all trustees/all members of the management committee and everyone else who either directly gets in contact with the children (i.e. teachers and class room assistants) or has access to their data (membership secretary).
 It does not matter whether individuals are paid or not.
 Teachers and other people in contact with the children need and enhanced check, for people handling data a basic check is sufficient.